Top Related Projects

 Getting Started

-Our developer website has the most up to date information about using and installing the Algorand platform.
+Visit our developer website for the most up-to-date information about using and installing the Algorand platform.

 Development is done using the Go Programming Language.
-The version of go is specified in the project's go.mod file.
-This document assumes that you have a functioning environment setup.
-If you need assistance setting up an environment please visit the official Go documentation website.
+The Go version is specified in the project's go.mod file.
+This document assumes you have a functioning environment set up.
+If you need assistance setting up an environment, please visit the official Go documentation website.

 Linux / OSX

-We currently strive to support Debian-based distributions with Ubuntu 20.04 being our official release target.
-Building on Arch Linux works as well.
-Our core engineering team uses Linux and OSX, so both environments are well supported for development.
+We currently strive to support Debian-based distributions, with Ubuntu 20.04 as our official release target.
+Building on Arch Linux also works well.
+Our core engineering team uses Linux and OSX, so both environments are well-supported for development.

 git clone https://github.com/algorand/go-algorand